Application of Stochastic Modeling to Analysis of Photometric Reverberation Mapping Data: Introduction

-A series of recent studies~\citep[][]{kelly2009, kozlowski2010, macleod2010, zu2013, andrae2013} have shown that quasar optical variability is well modeled by the damped random walk (DRW) stochastic process.
-In~\citeauthor{zu2011}~(2011; hereafter ZKP11) we further adapted it for the problem of reverberation mapping, where it has several significant advantages over older methods.
-First, irregularly sampled light curves require some method of interpolation for any inter-comparison, where the standard approaches use either binning or linear interpolation.
+Here we consider a somewhat different approach to extracting lags from photometric data alone.
+A series of recent studies~\citep[][]{kelly2009, kozlowski2010, macleod2010, zu2013, andrae2013} have shown that quasar optical variability is well modeled by the damped random walk (DRW) stochastic process on time scales from several days to years, although there may be deviations on shorter time scales~\citep{mushotzky2011, zu2013}. \citeauthor{zu2011}~(2011; hereafter ZKP11) further adapted the DRW model to address RM, where it has several significant advantages over standard methods.
+First, irregularly sampled light curves require some method of interpolation for any inter-comparison, where the standard approaches use either binning~\citep{edelson1988} or linear interpolation~\citep{gaskell1986}.
 The ZKP11 approach essentially averages over all possible continuous light curves that are statistically consistent with the observed data and the DRW (or other) stochastic process~\citep{rybicki1992}.
 Second, the means of estimating likelihoods in the various CCF methods are fairly {\it ad hoc}, while the ZKP11 methods use likelihood functions that can be interpreted using standard Bayesian or frequentist methods.
-Finally, the approach allows generalizations to automatically include calibration uncertainties, temporal trends, data correlations or multiple lines or line velocity bins in the full likelihood calculation.
-We have made the analysis software public\footnote{$\javelin$ ($\spear$) \url{http://bitbucket.org/nye17/javelin}} and it is increasingly being used in recent RM studies~\citep{grier2012-1, grier2012, grier2013-1, dietrich2012, zhang2013, shapovalova2013, shappee2013, li2013}.
+Finally, the approach allows generalizations that can automatically include calibration uncertainties, temporal trends, data correlations or multiple lines or line velocity bins in the full likelihood calculation.
+We have made the analysis software public\footnote{\javelin\ ({\tt SPEAR}) \url{http://bitbucket.org/nye17/javelin}} and it is increasingly being used in recent RM studies~\citep{grier2012-1, grier2012, grier2013b, dietrich2012, zhang2013, shapovalova2013, li2013,shappee2014}.
+The spectroscopic RM module in the software has also provided important cross-checks to some narrow-filter-based photometric RM studies~\citep[e.g.,][]{pozo_nunez2013}.

+For the sake of completeness, we also consider the greater challenge of single-band photometric RM: a reverberating emission line in a photometric band will result in an ``echo'' of the continuum variations and in principle, if the DRW is indeed a good model for the continuum variability, the emission-line echo should be identifiable, given sufficient high-quality data.